-The real ‘Full House’ house in San Francisco and where to find it
+The ‘Full House’ house in San Francisco lists for $6.5M — and we finally get to see inside

-This lovely San Francisco townhouse will forever be associated with its role as the Tanner house in the iconic series ‘Full House’ (and later in Netflix’s ‘Fuller House’).
+This lovely San Francisco townhouse will forever be associated with its role as the Tanner house in the iconic series ‘Full House’ (a role later resumed in Netflix’s sequel, ‘Fuller House’).
+But we never actually got to see what its interiors look like — until now, that is.

 Georgie Mihaila